Burnout and mental health

 You might even find it hard to function at all.
 This can have a big impact on your mental health and wellbeing.
 There are things you can do to help you manage.

-Bullying, harassment and other poor workplace behaviours can cause significant work-related stress, which can lead to anxiety, depression and suicide.
+• Bullying, harassment and other poor workplace behaviours, which cause significant work-related stress for those affected.

 • Excessive or prolonged stressor related to workload, lack of support, unclear job expectations, and poor working conditions.